DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

-- For **reproducability**, We put here **100K** triples dataset alongside their relational schema conversions in different file formats. you can find these datasets [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets).
+- For **reproducability**, We put here the **100K** triples dataset alongside their relational schema conversions in different file formats. you can find these datasets [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Datasets).

 - We couldn't upload the **100M** datsets.
 Indeed it's quite larg dataset with for all the schema (ST,VT, PT, WPT, ExtVP,..) and for all the storage file formats.
 - Alternatively, you can use the SP2Bench generator (Download from [here](http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B/download.php)) for generating larger datasets.
 We keep spark project for converting the datasets into various file formats (i.e from CSV into Parquet, ORC, Avro,..) and storing them directly to HDFS.